 When is Decomposed Granite a Viable Solution?

 The only instance we recommend decomposed granite if it is fairly difficult to access the area.
 In this situation, the crew builds a frame and adds a membrane for support.
 The turf is then stapled to the frame eliminating the use of nails.
+Also, for DIY applications decomposed granite is easier to work with.
+In this case, you must purchase and apply a stabilizer to ensure the base is solid.

 Pet Turf Base Preparation